claudelguembu/nasa-path-finder/README.md

 - User Manual to serve as a single, comprehensive reference
 - Installation instructions for Windows and Ubuntu
 - Registration and installation instructions for DOUG Software
-- Instructions to create and consume new STL files

 #### Installation
 - Compilation for Windows while keeping Linux compile intact